RockefellerArchiveCenter/docs-build/README.md

 `title` is the official title of the documentation, which will be displayed on the home page of the site.

-`description` is a short statement of what the documentation is, limited to 160 characters.
-This text will become the description meta tag for the site, which is displayed in search-engine results.
+`description` is a statement of what the documentation is.
+This text will become the description meta tag for the site, which is displayed in search-engine results, so keep it short and snappy.

 `pages` is a list of lists of the pages included in this site.
 The first value in each list is the name, and the second is the filename of the page (without the